Mauban Church

 Saint Bonaventure Parish Church, commonly known as Mauban Church, is a Roman Catholic church located in Mauban, Quezon, Philippines.
 It is under the jurisdiction of the Diocese of Lucena.
-First built in 1647, the church was later demolished and rebuilt in 1773.
-It was damaged by an 1880 earthquake that hit the town.
+The church was first built in 1647, but it was later demolished and rebuilt in 1773.
+It sustained damage during the 1880 earthquake that struck the town.
 The present structure was completed in 1891.

-St. Bonaventure Parish Church is the oldest settlement in the Philippines to have been placed under the protection of El Serafico Padre Doctor San Buenaventura in 1599.
-In 1647, an image of St. Bonaventure was miraculously found on a branch of a Malauban tree.
-In this same year, the priest formally recognized San Buenaventura as Patron del Pueblo de Mauban.
-It is recorded in the writings of Fray Huertas that in 1759 an unknown man wearing the colors of San Buenaventura defended the town from a moro attack.
-The people of Mauban have since regarded this as a miracle of their Santo Patron.
-The largest bell in Mauban that was recast in 1843 is named after San Buenaventura and is rung during the Consecration, Angelus and Plegaria.
+Saint Bonaventure Parish Church stands in the oldest settlement in the Philippines—and the first in the Philippines and in Asia—placed under the protection of El Seráfico Padre Doctor San Buenaventura as early as 1599.

+In 1647, an image of Saint Bonaventure was reportedly discovered on a branch of a Malauban tree.
+In the same year, the parish priest formally recognized San Buenaventura as Patron del Pueblo of Mauban.

+According to the writings of Fray Huertas, in 1759, an unknown man dressed in the colors of San Buenaventura defended the town from a Moro attack.
+The people of Mauban have since regarded this event as a miracle attributed to their Santo Patron.

+The largest bell in Mauban, recast in 1843, is named after San Buenaventura and is rung during the Consecration, Angelus, and Plegaria.

+The church was solemnly dedicated on April 25, 1996, during a celebration of the Holy Eucharist presided over by Ruben T. Profugo, then Bishop of Lucena.

 The National Historical Commission of the Philippines declared the church a national historical landmark in 1939.